 Aecon Group Inc. (TSX:ARE) is Canada’s largest publicly-traded construction and infrastructure development company.
 Aecon is a leader in providing services to private and public sector clients throughout Canada and internationally.

-Born in Algiers, John holds a degree in Civil Engineering from Montreal’s McGill University.
+Born in Algiers, Beck holds a degree in Civil Engineering from Montreal’s McGill University.

 Aecon’s teams of engineers and construction managers have been involved in building landmarks such as Toronto’s CN Tower, until recently the world’s tallest freestanding concrete structure; Toronto, Montreal, Budapest and Prague’s international airports as well as roads, hospitals, schools, oil sands plants, mines, high rise towers, universities, nuclear plants and seaway infrastructure in Canada.

-In November 2008, John was cited by The Financial Post Magazine’s “CEO Scorecard”, as one of the top 20 most accomplished CEO’s in Canada.
+In November 2008, Beck was cited by The Financial Post Magazine’s “CEO Scorecard”, as one of the top 20 most accomplished CEO’s in Canada.

 Beck is an active member of the business community.
 He is currently a member of the Board of Directors of the Ontario Financing Authority as well as the Canadian Olympic Foundation.
 He is a member of the Advisory Council for the School of Public Policy at the University of Calgary and is also a member of the Canadian Council of Chief Executives.
 He was previously Chairman of the Board of the Ontario Power Authority, a government agency with responsibility for planning and procuring all of the province’s power needs for the next 20 years.
 He was recently inducted as a Fellow into the Canadian Academy of Engineering.
 He has also served on a number of non-profit boards involved in charities, health, education and the arts.